tommybazar/TBRaymarcherPlugin/Readme.md

 # Features
  * Works out of the box with binary UE 4.26 (there is also a branch for 4.25)
  * Volume raymarching for arbitrary `UVolumeTexture` textures
- * .mhd and .raw file import into volume textures.
+ * .dcm (DICOM), .mhd and .raw file import into volume textures.
  * Volume illumination implemented in compute shaders using concepts from [Efficient Volume Illumination with Multiple Light Sources through Selective Light Updates](https://ieeexplore.ieee.org/document/7156382) (2015) by Sundén and Ropinski
  * Uses color curves for transfer function definition
  * Fully integrated and functional within UE editor viewport.